brainboxdotcc/DPP/docpages/building/windows.md

 ## Troubleshooting

-* If you do not have an option to open the CMakeLists.txt, ensure that you have installed the C++ development portions of visual studio (not just web development portions) with at least the default options.
+* If you do not have an option to open the CMakeLists.txt, ensure that you have installed the C++ development portions of Visual Studio (not just web development portions) with at least the default options.
 * If the project does not build, please ask for help on the [official discord server](https://discord.gg/dpp).

 ## After compiling

-After compilation you can directly reference the compiled project in your own CMakeLists.txt as a library or use the lib/dll/headers as you wish.
+After compilation you can directly reference the compiled project in your own CMakeLists.txt as a library or use the `lib/dll/headers` as you wish.
 Note that `openssl` and `zlib` will also be an indirect dependency of your program (as `DLL` files) and should be copied alongside `dpp.dll`.